maasuofficial/maasu-website/README.md

 to begin with a lightweight boilerplate including everything you will ever need rather than beginning from scratch.

+The reason most web developers are moving from older systems such as `Django` and `Rails` is that with tools such as `Create React App` and `Webpack` is for its static-site generation capabilities.
+Instead of running an interpreter or a Python cgi-bin script on some web server, tools like `Create React App` make it possible to build sites in Typescript and compile all sources files into pure HTML, CSS, and Javascript.
+This makes the final production code [lightweight, minified, and fast](https://github.com/facebook/create-react-app#npm-run-build-or-yarn-build).

 ## Typescript <a name="typescript"></a>

 This project uses [Typescript](https://www.typescriptlang.org/) as its primary language for development.